williamyeny/williamyeny.github.io/content/2025-06-02-photo-screenshot-algorithm/index.md

 {{ image(src="photo-screenshot-distribution.png", full_width=true) }}

-Looks accurate!
-It's also quite speedy, due to the trick of downsizing the image to 100x100 pixels[^2].
+Looking good!
+We only missed 6 screenshots[^2] out of almost 3000 images, a 99.8% overall accuracy.
+It's also quite speedy, due to the trick of downsizing the image to 100x100 pixels[^3].

 I quickly shipped this algorithm, and it now runs on the hundreds of millions of receipts Ramp processes a year.